Renee Vaughan

 (Photo "Caricature of a Man-Midwife" adapted from the Wellcome Library Collection.

-Harmonizing Identities: The True Story of 1700's Nyckelharpist Magnus Johansson
+Harmonizing Identities: The True Story of FTM Trans Nyckelharpist Magnus Johansson

 Meet Magnus Johansson, a pioneering musician born in 1683 on Åland Island.
 Assigned female at birth and known early in life as Maria Johansdotter, they moved to Stockholm in 1702.
 While still presenting as Maria, they earned a living performing nyckelharpa in taverns—boldly defying gender norms by wearing trousers and playing music publicly.